Miguel-Angel-Nivia/MiniProject_1_Interaction_System/README.md

 Choose a trailer for a video game or movie that is going to be released.
 The goal is to use audio editing software to edit the sound of the trailer without editing the video.
 For example, if it is a horror movie trailer, change the meaning of the trailer to make it sound like a comedy.

 ## Proposed Solution:
 We will change the meaning of the trailer for the video game "Stalker 2", which is originally suspense/action to something more cheerful/comedy, thus using music and audio from memes.
-For this we will use the Filmora tool to modify the video, YouTube to find the audio and Y2mate to download the audio.
+For this we will use the Filmora tool to modify the video, YouTube to find the audio and Y2mate to download the audio and audacity for audio modification..

 ## Conclusion:
-To Complete.
+In conclusion, we did a job that managed to transmit that feeling of joy and comedy that we were looking for, changing the meaning of it using Audacity to modify the audio and Filmora to add it to the video, resulting in a video full of good music and classic memes, we hope that others like it.

 ## References:
 * [Youtube](https://www.youtube.com)